 Rules for Ph.D.
-Qualifying Committee membership:
+Qualifying Examination Committee membership:

-- four or more members, - members from at least two departments or divisions of the University, - committee chair and at least one other member must have primary appointments in Human Genetics. - half or more of the members must be members of the Graduate Faculty, - half or more of the members must be on the "core educational faculty" list of at least one GSPH department.
+- four or more members, - members from at least two departments or divisions of the University, - the committee chair and at least one other member must be on the core faculty list of Human Genetics, - half or more of the members must be members of the Graduate Faculty, - half or more of the members must be on the core faculty list of at least one GSPH department.